christianp/betablog/src/content/posts/2017-01-11-online-maths-assessment-in-schools.md

 * [Hegartymaths](https://www.go4schools.com/) - videos with printable worksheets.
 * [Office365](https://products.office.com/en-gb/academic/compare-office-365-education-plans) - I suppose they must just put word docs in a shared folder?
 * [ClassCharts](https://www.classcharts.com/) - "seating planning and behaviour management", if that isn't too dystopian.
 Connects to SIMS
 * [Mathspace](https://mathspace.co/) - it's that clever line-by-line marking thing!
 Does handwriting recognition, though the UI is a bit fiddly.
 Teacher claims kids get on with it fine anyway.
 A little bit slow - it sends off to a server for pretty much any op.
 Very impressive interface.
 Recommends activites adaptively.
-No mention of price, because I bet it's enormous.
+According to [Tim Stirrup](https://twitter.com/timstirrup, it's £5 per student per year.

 ## Conclusion